humanitec-tf-modules/k8s-service-account-kubernetes/README.md

 This is a Terraform / OpenTofu compatible module to be used to provision `k8s-service-account` resources on top of Kubernetes for the Humanitec Orchestrator.

 This can optionally provision role and cluster-role bindings for the service account without depending on other modules.
+These are always scoped to the namespace.
+You will need to use a separate module if you wish to bind cluster role bindings at a cluster level.

 ## Requirements